 BEST TIME TO VISIT CHILE

-Due to the geography of the country, the seasons in Chile incredibly diverse.
+Due to the geography of the country, the seasons in Chile are incredibly diverse.
 Depending on the region you wish to visit and the activities that you're after, the best time for different regions is restricted to a particular season.
 Chile experiences mostly dry southern hemisphere summers between November and January and wet winters between May and August.
 Chile’s climate can range from tropical in the North, the Mediterranean in the center, and Antarctic (antiboreal oceanic) in the South with unique regional climates like the arid Atacama Desert or the high peaks of the Andean mountains.

 If you want to pay Torres del Paine or Lake District a visit, the ideal time to do so would be during the summer months of December through March, which is also the high tourist season in all of Chile.
-Festivals and events during these months are plentiful but endure to make your reservations well in advance or you’ll be most likely left stranded with limited or very expensive options.
+Festivals and events during these months are plentiful but ensure to make your reservations well in advance or you’ll be most likely left stranded with limited or very expensive options.

 If you want to explore Northern Altiplano, summer is the wet season in this region, with monsoon rain spoiling most afternoons throughout the season.
 Winters from June-September is a great time for skiing.

-Spring (late September-November) and autumn (March-May) is also a fantastic time to plan your Chilean trip as the weather is pleasant in almost all cities of the country and you will get the cheapest prices on hotels and flights.
+Spring (late September-October) and autumn (March-May) is also a fantastic time to plan your Chilean trip as the weather is pleasant in almost all cities of the country and you will get the cheapest prices on hotels and flights.

 While places like the Atacama Desert can be visited throughout the year, the autumn month of March is the ideal time to visit Easter Islands and the Juan Fernandez Archipelago.